junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 Meanwhile, Cas shivers, saying in a higher pitch than usual, "Their faces!
 What's happening to their faces!"

 Dean studies their faces but can't see anything wrong.
 He holds his scalpel closer, eyeing the blade in their hands.
 These look more like weapons than surgery tools to him.
-He takes a step forward, standing before the nurses and Cas, before fully thinking about what he's doing.
+He takes a step forward, standing between the nurses and Cas, before fully thinking about what he's doing.

 "What's happening to us?" another nurse sneers, glancing between Dean and Cas, edging closer to Dean.
 "What happened to you?
 What happened to *him*?"

-Dean shoots a glance back at Cas, seeing him also raising a blade like Dean taught him, eyes locking on the nurses.
-He almost forgets about the surgery he operated on him.
+Dean shoots a glance back at Cas, seeing him also raising a blade like Dean taught him, eyes locked on the nurses, intense and focused, so close to the way he looked when he first burst into Dean's room.
+Just looking at him, Dean thinks he could be tricked to believe he's not operated at all.
+But if he looks closer, he can still see the blankness and confusion in those eyes, and a flicker of scare.
+He's still just a young man not even knowing his own name, after all -- a devilishly hot one, though, if Dean has to amend, and Dean's student now.

 "I took him in as my patient."
 Dean turns back to the nurses, announcing.
 "And now he's fully functional, and I'm taking him as my apprentice."

-"You what?"
-Alastair walks behind them, folding his hands behind his back like he's just examining.
+"You what?!"
+Alastair walks out behind them, folding his hands behind his back like he's just examining.

 Dean is more than happy to see him and show off his achievement.
 "Master, I finally made it!
 The lobotomy!
 Look at him, he doesn't remember, but he can still function and feel pain.
 Isn't that what we always try to do?"

 Alastair bursts out a huge wave of laughter.
 "You lobotomized *him*?"

 Dean blinks, unsure if he's being mocked or affirmed.
 He answers, feeling a little dumb.
 "Yes, Master.
 I thought it's the right thing to do.
-And now I want to study him more, so I took him as my student, teaching him what I learned from you."
+And now I want to study him more, so I took him as my student, teaching him what I learned from you, operating the surgery on other patients."

-He glances at Cas again, seeing him tilt his heads, shifting his eyes between his master and him.
+He glances at Cas again, seeing him tilt his head, shifting his eyes between his master and him.
 Dean doesn't have time to wonder what might be going through Cas's head.

 It takes a long while for Alastair to stop the laugh.
 He's almost a little out of breath.
 When he finally calms down, he lands a hand on Dean's shoulder.
 "This is probably the best thing you've ever done, and you don't even have any idea what that means."